 What about lying, stealing or breaking a promise?
 We know these are wrong but perhaps there are circumstances which make these actions the only acceptable alternative – how can we know that?

 Can a sports competition ever really be fair?
 What about school?
 Should teachers give all students the same amount of attention?
-Or should those who need more help, say in maths, receive more attention?

 A Stage 2 ethics class in action

-Ethics classes skills
+Ethics class skills

 In ethics classes, children develop skills in: